Tanya Aviles-Therrien, B.S., M.S.Ed., DAS

 What do you attribute your success to?

-I attribute my success to kindness, respect, and active listening, combined with a genuine desire to help others and a curiosity to keep learning.
-My passions for family, fitness, writing, and reading also keep me grounded and motivated.
+I attribute my success to kindness, respect, and the ability to truly listen, combined with a genuine desire to help others and a continuous commitment to growth.
+I stay grounded and inspired through my passions for my family, fitness, cooking, reading, and dancing.

 What’s the best career advice you’ve ever received?